jolin-io/IsDef.jl/docs/src/manual.md

 using IsDef
 ```
 which gives you access to following functions

-- `isdef(f, Arg1Type, Arg2Type, ...)::Bool` checks whether a function is defined for the given types.
+- `isdef(f, arg1, arg2)::Bool` / `isdef(f, Arg1Type, Arg2Type)::Bool` checks whether a function is defined for the given types.

+    If at least one of the arguments is not a type,
+    all arguments are automatically converted to types for you.

-- `Out(f, Arg1Type, Arg2Type)::ReturnType` returns the returntype of the given functioncall.
-Note, that it may return an abstract type that is wider than necessary, like e.g. `Any`. `Out` is internally used by `isdef`.
+- `Out(f, arg1, arg2)::ReturnType` / `Out(f, Arg1Type, Arg2Type)::ReturnType` returns the returntype of the given functioncall.

+    Note, that `Out` may return an abstract type that is wider than necessary, like e.g. `Any`.
+    If a functioncall is not defined, or predictably throws an error, `IsDef.NotApplicable` is returned.
+    `Out` is internally used by `isdef`.

 Internally of `Out(f, Arg1Type, Arg2Type)` a one-argument-version of `Out` is used which expects a single Tuple type, specifying the entire call signature.
 This is the heart of the `IsDef` package.
 For the example it would be
 - `Out(Tuple{typeof(f), Arg1Type, Arg2Type})`